-More importantly, migration files are generated automatically by the Console UI, when served through the CLI.
-This makes it easy to make changes to the schema like creating tables, columns, functions, views by simply using the UI.
+More importantly, migration files are generated automatically by the Console UI when served through the CLI.
+This makes it easy to make changes to the schema, such as creating tables, columns, functions, and views using the UI.
 Read more about the architecture of how Hasura built the UI to autogenerate database migrations.

-Of course, the UI is not the only way to generate migration files, albeit convenient.
+It's important to mention that the UI is not the only way to generate migration files.
 The

-hasura CLI lets you create migration files manually.
-That's the option we are going to use below to initialise our schema for this tutorial.
+hasura CLI lets you create migration files manually, which we will use to initialize our schema for this tutorial.

 hasura migrate create init --sql-from-file `/path/to/schema.sql` --database-name default